bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/equality.md

 -   If the operands are of different types, try to convert them to the same type before comparing:
     -   When comparing a number to a string, try to convert the string to a numeric value.
     -   If one of the operands is `Boolean`, convert the Boolean operand to 1 if it is `true` and +0 if it is `false`.
-    -   If one of the operands is an object and the other is a number or a string, try to convert the object to a primitive using the object's `valueOf()` and `toString()` methods.
+    -   If one of the operands is an object and the other is a number or a string, try to convert the object to a primitive using the object’s `valueOf()` and `toString()` methods.
 -   If the operands have the same type, they are compared as follows:
     -   `String`: return `true` only if both operands have the same characters in the same order.
     -   `Number`: return `true` only if both operands have the same value. `+0` and `-0` are treated as the same value.
 If either operand is `NaN`, return `false`.